 This is an interesting and complicated question, and I’ll do my best to give a clear answer.
 Kava is unlike many plant medicines used in ceremonies in that it was used in many other non-ceremonial contexts as well, including as a social relaxant that commoners as well as nobles could easily access.
 However, kava also did—and still does—have its place in ritual divinations and ceremonies in which indigenous priests and magic workers made contact with their gods and ancestors.
 So yes, in a sense indigenous shamanic figures have used kava sacramentally!
 However, kava has also been used ritually in far broader contexts than divination and religious ceremonies, a fact that sets it apart from many ritual shamanic plant medicines.

 Substances for shamanic or ritual use are usually plants or fungi with physiological and psychoactive effects, some of them subtle, some less so.
 Many shamanic plants are used only in ceremonies and are considered quite powerful, necessitating their removal from the realm of the everyday.
 Others, such as kava, wine, coca leaf, and even coffee, are used both in ritual and social contexts .
 According to traditional belief systems, kava is believed to facilitate contact with ancestors, gods, and spirits of the departed .
 For many indigenous South Pacific Islanders, consuming kava is not only a ritual act but one that maintains the connection to the spirit world .
 However, a big difference between kava and many other ceremonial plant medicines is that its consumption was not restricted to priests or shaman but could be experienced by anyone.
+Shamanic ceremonies, or more specifically acsauhaya ceremonies are becoming a more and more popular form of healing, with resorts opening all over the world if you want to try it out yourself.

 In fact, the kava ceremony has remained an integral part of social bonding all across the South Pacific probably for hundreds if not thousands of years.
 Important occasions such as coronations, weddings, and naming ceremonies for infants all include ritual kava consumption in the proceedings.
 In ritual contexts like these, consuming kava is believed to encourage good fortune and propitiate gods and ancestors .
 On the Hawaiian Islands, common folk such as farmers and fishers would frequently offer the gods libations of ‘awa (kava) to ensure a bountiful harvest or catch .
 Along with red fish, cocoa nuts, and wild boar, kava was among the traditional offerings made during the crafting of a koa (wooden canoe): a kahuna, or Hawaiian shaman, would retire to the forest for a few days to consult the gods and find the perfect tree to harvest.
 Then he would lead a party from the village into the forest to make the ritual offerings before felling the tree and taking it back to the village .
 In a similar ritual use in Fiji and nearby regions, libations of kava are sometimes poured on the ground to commemorate the naming of a new ship.